Last Update: July, 2021

 We may collect Personal Information about you, such as:

 - Information about your identity, such as your name, address, birth date, home address, home phone numbers, principal business or occupation, employee number, driver’s license number, passport number, social insurance number and other identifying information.
+We may also collect certain biometric information, such as a voiceprint or other behavioural biometrics, for authentication or security purposes.

 - Information about your transactions, such as your account balance and activity, payment history, source of incoming funds, how you intend to use the Service, general Service usage and our website or customer service usage.